 What begins as digestive issues can progress to loss of coordination, stupor, a weak heartbeat, leg paralysis, and even death.

 Ricin — yes, that ricin — is made from castor beans.
 Eating just one ounce of of the seeds can cause excessive thirst as well as trembling, loss of coordination, breathing difficulties, coma, and death.

-This ivy is so common around many homes and can result in a long list of digestive issues such as vomiting, abdominal pain, and diarrhea as well as hyper salivation.
+This ivy is so common around many homes.
+Chewing on English Ivy can result in a long list of digestive issues for your dog such as vomiting, abdominal pain, and diarrhea as well as hyper salivation.

 We all love morning glories, right?
 Well, not so much if you’re a dog; ingesting this climbing plant can result in everything from tremors to anorexia to hallucinations.

-Yes, we’re back to this one because so many people just don’t realize how deadly the seeds of this plant are.
+Yes, we’re back to the Sago Palm because so many people just don’t realize how deadly the seeds of this plant are to dogs.
 Ingestion of just one seed can be fatal.
 All other portions of the sago are toxic to dogs as well.

 If you think your dog may have eaten one of these plants or another plant poisonous to dogs, call your veterinarian or call ASPCA’s 24-hour emergency pet poison hotline at 1-888-426-4435 (there is a consultation fee for callers).